-The process of installing (supplying) a software and providing it as a service (instantiation) are the same for all softwares and is described in configuring a SlapoS slave node.
+The process of installing (supplying) a software and providing it as a service (instantiation) are the same for all software.
 However during instantiation each instance can be configured differently.

 This section will cover the specific configuration parameters used for Frontend (Apache) during instantiation and the necessary steps to get the Frontend up and running.